 Opened in 2012, the Soweto Theatre in Jabulani is a state-of-the art theatre complex containing three theatres.
 There are regular happenings in the theatre precinct too, from art and craft fairs to food fairs, and everything in-between.
 Keep an eye on their Facebook page for updates on events.
 For performance schedules at the theatre, see the Soweto Theatre website.

 Another Johannesburg architectural spectacular is the CIRCA on Jellicoe Gallery in Rosebank.
 Within its gorgeous walls it also hosts numerous contemporary art exhibitions.
 This is not a place only of paintings, it is a visual art exhibition space and the curators pride themselves on their istallations.
 Expect art, intermingled with archaeology, technology, music and more.
 For their current exhibitions, see their website.

-For an authentic South African eating experience, Wandie's Place in Soweto is a must.
-They serve meals buffet-style, which include many of South Africa's favourite traditional dishes like umqushu (samp) and mogodu (tripe).
-For those less adventurous there is lots of meat and an array of salads.
+For an authentic South African eating experience, Sakhumzi, conveniently situated on Vilakazi Street in Soweto, is a must.
+The restaurant is a converted house, which spills out into the garden They serve meals which include many of South Africa's favourite traditional dishes.
 It's a vibey, loud place with good food and great atmosphere.